 What information do you need to send a SWIFT transfer?

-Specific information about yourself, the recipient, and the transaction is required to initiate a business SWIFT transfer.
+To initiate a business SWIFT transfer, you must provide specific information about yourself, the recipient, and the transaction.
 Accuracy is critical, so it’s best to double-check everything with the recipient and your bank to avoid delays or issues.

 Case 1: Sending a SWIFT Payment